 - You’re busy, but you’re consistently bored

 - You feel overwhelmingly exhausted all the time

 I want to emphasis that we all feel these signs from time to time, that’s normal.
 The problem is if you’ve noticed them for an extended period of time.
 That’s when you’re entering the danger zone and need to start taking these signs more seriously.
 Remember, burnout is preventable, and it’s always better to prevent it then let it continue to smolder.

 Avoiding That Feeling of Burning Out

-There’s a lot to talk about so I’ve decided to break this post into three parts.
-The next two parts will focus on Avoiding Burnout and Tips to Reset when you’re already at that point.
+There’s a lot to talk about so I’ve decided to break this post into two parts.
+The next part will focus on practical tips for avoiding burnout.
 Those two posts will come out in the next couple weeks and I’ll link them here too.

 For now, keep the idea of burning out on the top of your mind, and do a check on yourself and your close colleagues.
 Are any of you exhibiting signs that maybe you’re overdoing it?